 - Ganyan ka kasi ganito lang s’ya

 Always remember that you can give assistance, but not always.
-Iba ang “nagpapatulong” sa “umaasa na” (dependent ala parasites that exploit) You’re not helping them, you are actually tolerating their attitude problems.
-Ang tawag dito ay codepency.
+Iba ang “nagpapatulong” sa “umaasa na” (tipong dependent ala parasites that exploit ) You’re not helping them, you are actually tolerating their attitude problems.
+Ang tawag dito ay codependency.

-If you’re guilty of having a victim mentality, try to slowly change your mindset.
+If you’re guilty of having a victim mentality, try to change your way of life and mindset.
 Think that each person has own journey and crosses to bear para maging burden ka pa.
-You can’t fully maximize your potentials or realize your self-worth if you keep on relying/blaming others.
-At the end of the day, no one can help you to thrive except yourself kaya [utang na loob] ‘wag tayong pabigat ateh at koyah!
+You can’t maximize your potentials or realize your self-worth too if you keep on relying/blaming others.
+At the end of the day, no one can help you to thrive except yourself kaya [utang na loob] ‘wag tayong pabigat Ma’am at Sir!

 - If you’re kuripot, then you’re madamot – If you think you’re Kuripot [frugal], apir, we’re both “Mutant and Proud.”
-Yun lang while luckily there are generous individuals, most Filipinos believe that frugality is
+Yun lang, because (luckily) there are existing ultra generous people, most Filipinos believe that frugality is

 - Oh no, you’re getting poor na,

 - Madamot [ more than selfish and below ganid],